 In the workplace, there is no desk in the empty office, nothing.
 In the other two offices, there are meetings of men in progress round the desks.
-So can't work there.
-I have forgotten to bring even a basic notebook and pen or pencil, so I won't be able to work here.
+So can't work there either.
+I have forgotten to bring even a basic notebook and pen or pencil, so I won't be able to work here today.
 Back into the street, beside a very wide road, more than eight lanes, possibly twelve or more.
 Not much traffic though.
 I meet the king at a bus stop, a famous actor, recognise the face.
 I'm not sure if it's Leonard Nimoy, or could it be John Cassavetes?
 But he's in a bad way, tall but stooped, dirty.
 The back of his parka is filthy across his shoulders.
 I will help him to cross the road.
 He leans on me and we set off to cross when there's no traffic.
 It's a very long way.
 We haven't reached the other side, haven't even seen it, when he decides he wants to go back.
 It's a bright day.
 The concrete looks more like the expanse of a car park than a road, it's so wide.
 As we're about halfway back, a small, odd vehicle is approaching from the wrong side (our right).
 We will have to be careful.
 But its course is wavery, uncertain.

 Saturday, June 02, 2018